 In Act 4 Scene 4 of The Winter’s Tale Perdita and her adoptive family celebrate ‘the year growing ancient/ Not yet on summer’s death nor on the birth/ Of trembling winter.’
-Perdita is dressed as the Queen of the Feast, her boyfriend (Prince) Florizel disguised as a humble shepherd named Doricles.
+Perdita is dressed as the Queen of the Feast, her boyfriend (Prince) Florizel disguised as the humble shepherd Doricles.
 Perdita worries that King Polixenes, Florizel’s father, will pass by and discover their relationship – and while they’re dressed in a way that reverses their social positions.
 She says,

 Should I, in these my borrow’d flaunts, behold